 There are countless ways to set up your business — below we list some common checking account categories to give you some ideas and get you started.

 Every business needs a primary checking account to receive and hold incoming payments. 💰 However, if you choose to organize your cash into dedicated expense and reserve accounts, you won’t be using this account to send money to anyone.
 Instead, you'll transfer money from this primary checking account into dedicated expense accounts.
 Wherever you bank, you’ll want to make sure this account covers all basic financial operations, like direct deposits and withdrawals.

 Tip: if you bank with Relay, you can manage up to 20 free checking accounts for each business from a single dashboard.

 As the name implies, you’ll use the funds in your operating expense account to cover monthly expenses.
 Operating costs generally refer to the day-to-day expenses needed to keep your business running.
 This can include things like rent, software subscriptions, utility payments and travel expenses.

-Depending on your situation, it might make sense to break down operating expenses further.
+It might make sense to break down operating expenses depending on your situation.
 For example, if you run an e-commerce business you may want to open a dedicated account for software subscriptions and issue a dedicated debit card to go along with it.

 Tip: you can issue up to 50 virtual or physical Mastercard® debit cards with Relay, and assign them to a specific checking account to simplify how you track expenses.